jurriaan/aico/README.md

    aico status
    ```

 4. **Plan the work.
-Start a conversation with the AI to create a plan.**
+Prompt the model for a plan.**

    ```bash
    aico ask "Propose a multi-increment, test-driven plan to refactor the 'hello' function in main.py.
 It should accept a 'name' argument and print a greeting."
    ```

-   The AI will respond with a numbered plan.
-This starts a conversation that becomes part of the session history.
+   The model streams a numbered plan.
+This begins a history of messages.

 5. **Execute one step.
-Ask the AI to write the code for the first increment.**
+Request code for the first increment.**

    ```bash
    aico gen "Implement Increment 1 of the plan."
    ```

-   `aico` will stream a response, ending with a proposed diff.
+   `aico` streams the response, including the diff.

 6. **Review, Apply, and Correct.**